crespohector/welcome-to-mod-7/README.md

     * Make sure that your site works for new users as well as the Demo/seeded users.
     * Check if the styling is consistent throughout the entire app.
     * Check to make sure error validations work as intended for user auth and all features *(check [Capstone Minimum Required Error Messages](https://github.com/whitnessme/capstone-minimum-required-error-messages) for more info)*
-    * IA's will do their best to leave as much feedback as possible, however **it is your responsibility to test the functionality on your app to ensure it still works as expected**.
+    * IA's will do their best to leave as much feedback as possible, however, **it is your responsibility to test the functionality on your app to ensure it still works as expected**.

 ## Final Grade
 Upon final grading, you should see two tabs at the bottom of the scorecard Google spreadsheet labeled as **"Feature Review"** and **"Capstone"**.
 Your capstone project final grade will be in the "Capstone" tab.
 Students will transition to Career Quest, and the Mod 7 team will begin final grading student's projects during this time.
 Please try to avoid watching an IA live grade, your priority will be to focus on any lectures being given during Career Quest.
 Once all projects have been graded, the staff will announce it in the Slack channel.
-Last time to deploy any changes to your Render application will be at 8 AM PT / 11 AM EST. Any changes made during final grading will be **considered cheating and handled appropriately**.
+The last time to deploy any changes to your Render application will be at 8 AM PT / 11 AM EST. Any changes made during final grading will be **considered cheating and handled appropriately**.

 Under the Capstone tab, students will see the status of their project, either as "pass", "fail", or "currently grading".
 Any capstone project marked as "fail" will take an academic deferral.
-Please do not view it as a negative outcome, but as an opportunity to extend your learning to gain more mastery, which is imperative in the job search.
+Please do not view it as a negative outcome but as an opportunity to extend your learning to gain more mastery, which is imperative in the job search.

 ---

 ## Future Goals After Final Grade

 What to do moving forward?
 Well, the journey has only just begun.
 As you get closer to graduation, students are encouraged to continue polishing up their capstone project.
 Students can also look at the constructive feedback left in the capstone scorecards for more considerations on what to work on.
-Get ahead of the game, in order to be greenlit after graduation you will need to have at least 3 features in your projects and have the general requirements *(favicon, readme, About Me Links, etc)* be completed.
+Get ahead of the game, in order to be greenlit after graduation you will need to have at least 3 features in your projects and have the general requirements *(favicon, readme, About Me Links, etc)* completed.

 > "To become a better software engineer, is through repetition."
-The more features you continue to build, the more practice, the more repetition, the better you will become at building features quicker.
+The more features you continue to build, the more practice, the more repetition, and the better you will become at building features quickly.

 ## What Should Be In a ReadMe?
 * Project title
-* Project description *(this can be a few sentences explaining what the app is)*
+* Project Description *(this can be a few sentences explaining what the app is)*
 * Deployed Live Link
 * Technologies/Frameworks Used *(Frontend and Backend)*
 * MVP Core features